-After working as a midwife in London for several years, Hannah felt like a change of scene was in order.
-Hannah is now happily working in Australia and experiencing everything the country has to offer.
-Read Hannah’s story about working as a midwife in London and Australia.
+After working as a midwife in London for several years, Hannah felt like it was time for a change.
+Now living and working happily in Australia, she is experiencing everything the country has to offer.
+Read Hannah’s fascinating story about working as a midwife in London and Australia.

 After graduating from university I decided to move to London, consolidate my learning and explore the big city while reaping the rewards of finally earning a wage.
 I was incredibly excited to start this journey but I feel it only now, two and a half years after moving to Australia that I can fully appreciate the highs and lows that experience gave me, and how my journey of working as midwife in Australia has brought a whole new side to the job and my personal life.

-Working in a large level three unit in a major capital city such as London will expose you to almost anything and was certainly, in retrospect, a great learning experience for me.
-The demographic of the population ensured diversity in clientele, from a range of ethnicities and culture groups to the socio-economical differences, which combined, exposed me to all sorts of challenges that I feel have enriched my practice.
+Working at a large level three unit in a major capital city such as London will expose you to almost anything and was certainly, in retrospect, a great learning experience for me.
+The demographics of the population ensured diversity in clientele, from a range of ethnicities and cultural groups to the socio-economical differences, which combined, exposed me to all sorts of challenges that I feel have enriched my practice.